jundalisay/superb/content/en/superphysics/principles/chapter-04b.md

 ```

 > *This is important because Superphysics uses many non-English words like aether, monad, jiva, atman, bhuta, guna, chi, wu-xing, etc. In fact, we propose an overhaul of English, as Lish, to make it more intuitive.
 For example, add 's' to pluralize nouns so that oxs, datas, childs would be correct.
+But that is a totally different topic.

 <!-- In a future post, we will expand this into chemical compounds computation, and in linear algebra to produce general qualitative outcomes instead of exact quantitative answers.  -->

 A sample implementation is our use of ["male and female" charges](/material/electrons-are-positive) for particles instead of the "positive and negative" used by Benjamin Franklin.
-In theory, this would lead to new chemical compounds that are unthinkable in Physics.
+In theory, this would lead to new chemical compounds that are unthinkable in Physics, since it is more intuitive to combine different kinds of males with different kinds of females.

 This quali-math will make the most sense when you think of a spaceship using quantum teleportation that not only will use 2D space as in a car on Earth or a 3D space like an aircraft, but a space with four or five dimensions as time-multiverses and alternative universes, where normal math breaks down.